io-fault/sys-factors/documentation/project.rst

  * Development of a test framework whose purpose is simplicity and conciseness.
  * Development of an improved debugger.
  * Development of profiler and coverage context that can be easily augmented to test runs.
-   Likely depending on Ned's work.
- * Maintenance of the project skeleton.
+ * Development of the project skeleton.